acquia/lightning/UPDATE.md

 ## Configuration updates

 These instructions describe how to update your site's configuration to bring it in line with a newer version of Lightning.
 Lightning does not make these changes automatically, because they may change the way your site works.

-However, as of version 2.1.8, Lightning provides a Drupal Console command which *can* perform these updates automatically, confirming each change interactively as it goes.
+However, as of version 3.0.2, Lightning provides a Drush 9 command which *can* perform these updates automatically, confirming each change interactively as it goes.
 If you intend to perform all the configuration updates documented here, this can save quite a bit of time!

 ### Automatic configuration updates

-Ensure Drupal Console is installed, then switch into the web root of your Lightning installation and run:
+Ensure Drush 9 is installed, then switch into the web root of your Lightning installation and run:

 ```
-$ drupal update:lightning CURRENT_VERSION
+$ drush update:lightning
 ```

-...where `CURRENT_VERSION` is the version of Lightning you're currently using, in semantic version format (e.g., "8.x-2.24" should be "2.2.4", and "8.x-2.21-beta3" is "2.2.1-beta3").

 To run all available configuration updates without any prompting, use:

 ```
-$ drupal update:lightning CURRENT_VERSION --no-interaction
+$ drush update:lightning --no-interaction
 ```

 If you'd rather do the updates manually, follow the instructions below, starting from the version of Lightning you currently use.
-For example, if you are currently running Beta 1 and are trying to update to Beta 3, you will need to follow the instructions for updating from Beta 1 to Beta 2, then from Beta 2 to Beta 3, in that order.
+For example, if you are currently running 2.2.0 and are trying to update to 2.2.6, you will need to follow the instructions for updating from 2.2.0 to 2.2.1, then from 2.2.1 to 2.2.2, in that order.

+### 3.0.1 to 3.0.2
+There are no manual update steps for this version.

 ### 3.0.0 to 3.0.1
 There are no manual update steps for this version.